QuantEcon/lecture-python-intro/lectures/olg.md

 ### Demand for capital

-The first-order conditions for a maximum can be obtained by taking derivative of the objective function with respect to capital and labor respectively and setting to $0$:
+The first-order conditions for a maximum can be obtained by taking the derivative of the objective function with respect to capital and labor respectively and setting it to zero:

 ```{math}
 :label: wage